vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/import-model.rst

 Import a 3D Model
 ########################

-You can import a 3D model into High Fidelity that is hosted online or on your domain's Asset Server.
+You can import a 3D model into Vircadia that is hosted online or on your domain's Asset Server.
 Importing your model rezzes it into your domain and adds it to your virtual world.

 .. contents:: On This Page
     :depth: 2